Crock Pot Pork Chops

 - The FDA says that pork chops should be cooked to an internal temperature of 145 degrees F.

-- I live risky and pull my pork chops out of the slow cooker when they hit 140 degrees F, then cover them with foil let them rest 5-10 minutes.
+- I live risky and pull my pork chops out of the slow cooker when they hit 140 degrees F, then cover them with foil let them rest 5 to 10 minutes.
 The carryover cooking finishes the job, and I have much tastier results.

-- I loved making these Slow Cooker BBQ Pork Chops with onions.
+- I loved making these Crock Pot Pork Chops with onions.
 The onions melt into the sauce and give the pork extra flavor.

-- Next time, I plan to do Slow Cooker BBQ Pork Chops and potatoes by adding a few large-diced Yukon gold potatoes to the bottom of the crock pot along with the onions.
+- Another yummy option is Crock Pot Pork Chops and potatoes.
+Add a few large-dice Yukon gold potatoes to the bottom of the crock pot along with the onions.

-- Since this recipe is so few ingredients, every one of them matters, especially the BBQ sauce.
+- Since this recipe has so few ingredients, every one of them matters, especially the BBQ sauce.

 - I used my favorite homemade barbecue sauce, which is ready in 15 minutes and never fails to be worth the effort.

-- If you are in a hurry, Slow Cooker BBQ Pork Chops with Sweet Baby Ray’s or a similar store-bought BBQ sauce will not got unappreciated either.
+- If you are in a hurry, Slow Cooker BBQ Pork Chops with Sweet Baby Ray’s or a similar store-bought BBQ sauce works as well.

 - No matter what, pork chops made in the slow cooker, while still fork tender, will be a little chewy.
 It’s because unlike slow cooker BBQ pulled pork, which is made with a fattier cut of meat (usually pork shoulder), pork chops are lean.

 - My honest advice: adjust your expectations.
-As long as you don’t overcook them, these Slow Cooker BBQ Pork Chops are deliciously tender, easy to cut, and a great option for a fast, filling meal.
+As long as you don’t overcook them, these Crock Pot BBQ Pork Chops are deliciously tender, easy to cut, and a great option for a fast, filling meal.

 If you love the convenience of the slow cooker as much as we do, don’t miss my list of the Best Crock Pot Recipes for every meal, which includes more slow cooker pork recipes (and plenty of other slow cooker recipes too!).
 If you love BBQ, this Crock Pot BBQ Chicken is an especially scrumptious place to start.

-Are there any recipes or dishes your family says are off limits?
-I’m excited that thanks to these Slow Cooker BBQ Pork Chops, we have one more recipe we can put back on our “YES” list!
+Are there any recipes you didn’t love as a kid that you’ve been wanting to retry?
+I’m excited that thanks to these Crock Pot Pork Chops, we have one more recipe we can put back on our “YES” list!